raspberrychris/paddleboardmaster/content/post/Top spots to paddleboard in Lake Tahoe.md

 +++
-title = "Top spots to paddleboard in Lake Tahoe (Beginner's Guide)" description = "Looking for the top spots to paddleboard in Lake Tahoe?
-These places will make you feel like the next Connor Baxter"
+title = "Top spots to paddleboard in Lake Tahoe (Beginner's Guide)" description = "Looking for the top spots to paddleboard in Lake Tahoe?" authorbox = true categories = [ ] date = 2023-08-16T11:00:00.000Z draft = false lead = "These places will make you feel like the next Connor Baxter" mathjax = false pager = false tags = [ ] thumbnail = "" toc = false
 +++

-Looking for the top spots to paddleboard in Lake Tahoe?
-These places will make you feel like the next Connor Baxter:
+> Looking for the top spots to paddleboard in Lake Tahoe?
+These places will make you feel like the next Connor Baxter

 ## Sand Harbor State Park